1585 Aleutian Islands earthquake: Elsewhere

-The Sanriku orphan tsunami may have been associated with deposited materials in near Sendai City, Miyagi, which could not be explained by nearby earthquakes.
+The Sanriku orphan tsunami may have been associated with deposited materials near Sendai City, Miyagi, which could not be explained by nearby earthquakes.
 Inscriptions on a monument at Tokura village said that the tsunami struck the northeastern coast of Japan with a height of 1 to 2 meters.

 There is paleotsunami evidence in nine locations in Oregon, Washington and British Columbia to show that a tsunami occurred near the Cascadia subduction zone prior to the 1700 event.
 The next prior event in Cascadia was a less energetic tsunami event inferred to have taken place between 1402 and 1502, with an uncertainty of ± 20 years.
 This rules out Cascadia as the cause of the 1585 tsunami.
 Dating of the event however, strongly supported the Aleutian Islands as being the tsunami source.

 The closest known historical earthquakes from 1585 to 1586 were the 1604 Arica, 1587 Guayllabamba and 1575 Valdivia earthquakes, which all generated tsunamis along the South American coast.
 However, no tsunamis from these events were ever measured on the Japanese coasts.